barbaraaboagye/My-MachineLearning-Journey/update.md

 - Aug 29 : Still on it - To learn top keywords to analyse.
 Started personal projects.
 Goal is to find the top keywords in CV.
 Mine gave me student and concrete so I guess it's good.
 - Aug 30 : Checked the similarity of my CV to an advertised position using the `cosine similarity`.
 I will build a web app for this.
 I think it's an interesting tool to see how best your CV is tailored for a job.
 - Aug 31 : Created a prediction system.
 You upload a CV and the model will tell you which job.
 When I uploaded my CV it did tell me `Civil Engineering`.
 Yipee.
 Also looked into creating a webapp using streamlit.
 - Sep 1 : Created a web app with streamlit.
 I need to learn how to deploy this for the public.
-At the moment its hosted on mycomputer
+At the moment its hosted on my computer.
+- Sep 4 : I started creating a project called `StudySmart: Discover Scholarships for Your Program`, or simply a `Scholarship predictor`.
+The objective is to create a machine learning application that helps students find suitable scholarships worldwide based on their chosen program of study or field of specialization.
+    - My initial goal was to allow users input their background and the country they want and the predictor will predict the scholarship.
+Unfortunately, it wasn't a good approach since all the scholarships were unique so it couldn't predict a new scholarship.
+New approach is to group the scholarships according to programs and allow users to upload their CV.
+Based on their CV's (study background) it will predict likely scholarships to apply for.
+This will be the initial idea and I will build on that.
+- Sep 6 :

   ### Personal project